abarker/camel-snake-pep8/README.rst

       python2 camel_snake_pep8.py <projectDir> <moduleToModify> [<moduleToModify> ...]

-The program can be used to refactor Python 2 or Python 3 code, **but it must be run with Python 2**.
+The program can be used to refactor Python 2 or Python 3 code **but it must be run with Python 2**.
 This is because, as of Mar.
 2017, Python-Rope only supports Python 2 (a Python 3 version is said to be in progress).